-What’s the Rub with Sunscreen?
-Tips for Proper Sun Protection
+Tips for Proper Sun Protection And Avoidance of Melanoma

 “A drink in my hand, my snow up against the burning sand, probably getting gorgeously tanned in summer!”
-We are 100% in summer mode now with school being out and our kids are going to be spending a lot of time outdoors.
+We are 100% in summer mode now with school being out, which means that our kids are going to be spending a lot of time outdoors.
 So now is the time to have a plan for protecting their skin from the harmful rays of the sun.

 - Having a first degree relative with melanoma